JocaPC/sql-server-samples/README.md

-# <<Sample title>>
+# Angular Tour Of Heroes
-This GitHub repository contains a code sample that demonstrate how to create angula application with SQL Server/Azure SQL Database.
+This GitHub repository contains a code sample that demonstrate how to create Angular application with SQL Server/Azure SQL Database.

 ## Contents